mozilla/marketplace-docs/docs/topics/docker.rst

 .. note:: Setting up with Docker is currently in beta.
 Feedback welcome.

+.. note:: Upgrading to boot2docker/docker 1.3+ is recommended for built-in
+          shared folder support on OSX.

 Using Docker is the recommended configuration for developers new to the Marketplace.
 You can set up the Marketplace without using Docker, but this will automate a lot of the steps.